movestore/movestore.github.io/manage_Rapp_github.md

 ## Keep your repositories up to date (Sync with templates)
 To ensure that you can test your App emulating the current MoveApps environment, we have put in place a "*Template Synchronization GH action*".
 Once a week GitHub checks if there are updates for your App (see in [this image](create_app.md) which files are checked/ will be ignored), and makes a pull request (PR).
 This feature was introduced in June 2023.
 If you created your App before this date, you can manually add this functionality:

-!\> Only use this option if your App is written for input data of class `move2`!!
+!\> Do not use this option if your App is still written for input data of class `move`!!

 1. Ensure that the Actions permissions are correctly set.
 In your GitHub repository go to `Settings > Actions > General` and make sure that in the section `Workflow permissions` the options "*Read and write permissions*" is selected and "*Allow GitHub Actions to create and approve pull requests*" is ticked. `Save` your changes.